In this article:

 Truly off the tourist trail, the region is replete with fascinating underwater life as well as jungle-dwelling wildlife

-Lacking the yachting infrastructure of Thailand, Myanmar charters often commence in Phuket, yet there is a selection of fine charter yachts with the appropriate licences.
+Lacking the yachting infrastructure of Thailand, Myanmar charters often commence in Phuket, where you hsould find is a selection of fine charter yachts with the appropriate licences.

 Indonesia, the world’ largest archipelago, stretches over 5,000 kilometres between Asia and Australia.
 The country’s 17,000 islands are home to some of the most unspoiled environments on earth and offer a diverse selection of charter opportunities.